ALEHACKsp/ZE-Elite/README.md

 4- Convert then move the .wav into "cstrike/sound/ZE-Elite"

-You can find some cool sounds from:
+You can get some cool sounds from:

 1- https://www.youtube.com/watch?v=m2QA...Lv7CLY&index=2